 However, perhaps the main difference is that real estate mutual funds are slightly more flexible in the assets they invest in.
 For example, the fund might elect to invest in a collection of individual REITs, as well as stocks of companies that are actively involved in real estate.

-The value of your investment is again largely dictated by the NAV of the real estate mutual fund and you will still be entitled to your share of rental payments.
-The latter comes in the form of dividends, which is either paid on a monthly or quarterly basis.
+The value of your investment is again largely dictated by the NAV of the real estate mutual fund, and you will still be entitled to your share of rental payments.
+The latter comes in the form of dividends, which are either paid on a monthly or quarterly basis.